James-9703/testing/README.md

 # User Activity Monitoring System (UAM)
 This project is a User Activity Monitoring (UAM) system built using Apache Kafka, PostgreSQL, ksqlDB, and Docker.
 It tracks user activities, monitors sudo commands, detects security violations, and logs events for auditing purposes.
-The system leverages Kafka for real-time data streaming, ksqlDB for stream processing, PostgreSQL for persistent storage, and Prometheus for monitoring.
+The system leverages Kafka for real-time data streaming, kafka stream and ksqlDB for stream processing, PostgreSQL for persistent storage, and Prometheus for monitoring.
 Features

 Real-time User Activity Tracking: A producer sends user activity data to a Kafka broker at fixed intervals.